beckym223/manual_work/E6_long_edited.md

 claim is that a reasonable theory of eco- nomic policy ought to be based on a reason- able theory of economic life.
-61The emotion aroused by the case of South Africa  strikes me as one of those extreme exceptions that proves the rule.
-7In Gary Beckeres defense, I should point out that he does not assume cash income to be the decisive  motive in courtship.

 ## Economics-1981-0